 Conversion email sequence

-The conversion email sequence is a must-have instrument in the marketer’s toolkit, especially loved by SaaS companies for its laser-focused objective: to encourage prospects to take a certain action – be it scheduling a meeting, booking a demo, or starting a free trial.
+The conversion email sequence is a must-have tool in the marketer’s toolkit.
+SaaS companies especially love it because it is laser-focused on encouraging prospects to take a certain action, such as scheduling a meeting, booking a demo, or starting a free trial.

-Very often, conversion email sequences start with a series of educational emails, whereby you are sending users an email/several emails with useful information:
+Very often, conversion email sequences start with a series of educational emails, whereby you are sending users an email/several emails with helpful information:

 As the sequence progresses and you sense a ripening in the prospect’s journey, you encourage them to act, such as join a user session like in the example below: